jinoytommanjaly/covid-19-in-India/README.md

 from http://gujcovid19.gujarat.gov.in

-This area is archieve of collections of Media bulletins form different states of India.
+This area is archive of collections of Media bulletins form different states of India.

 The media bulletins published by various state goverments are linked to Wikidata for references.
-The items that are created for each state can be accessed by using sparql qery which is given in the Wiki.
+The items that are created for each state can be accessed by using sparql query which is given in the Wiki.

 ### Read more information on [Wiki](https://github.com/jinoytommanjaly/covid-19-in-India/wiki/COVID-19-task-force-India)